Criminal Law

 Contact any local bondsman or bond company to ask about their rates and requirements.

 Some companies need significant collateral, like your house or property, before they lend out the money.
-Others need to be paid upfront, paid in full later on, or may have payment plans.
+Others need to be paid upfront, be paid in full later, or allow payment plans.

 The Constitution prohibits excessive bail.
-This limits the amount of money you need to produce, even if it might be more than you can afford.
+This limits the amount of money you need to produce, but that doesn’t mean bail can’t be more than what you can afford.

 Bail can be expensive, but the laws around it don’t allow: